33 ACT to SAT Score Conversion

 ACT Science (33) → no direct SAT counterpart.
 The ACT's Science section is unique; the SAT has no separate science section.
 (The SAT integrates science reasoning into its Reading and Math questions, so there is no standalone "science score.")

-It's worth noting the digital SAT format (introduced in 2024) consists of exactly two sections: Reading and Writing combined (64 minutes, 54 questions) and Math (70 minutes, 44 questions).
-Thus the SAT score of ~710 we quoted is the total for the entire Reading and Writing section (both Reading and Writing combined), while the Math score of ~740 is for the Math section.
+The digital SAT format (introduced in 2024) consists of exactly two sections: Reading and Writing combined (64 minutes, 54 questions) and Math (70 minutes, 44 questions).
 The digital SAT is adaptive (each section has two modules of varying difficulty) and fully computer-based.
-Overall, a 33 ACT roughly translates to about 740 Math / 710 Reading and Writing (1500 combined) on the current SAT format.
+Overall, a 33 ACT roughly translates to about 740 Math / 710 Reading and Writing (1450 combined) on the current SAT format.

 ACT Science and SAT